bbatliner/vex2/README.md

 ## vex2

 vex is a modern dialog library which is highly configurable, easily stylable, and gets out of the way.
-You'll love vex because it's tiny (`4.3kb` minified, `1.7kb` minified + gzipped), has a clear and simple API, works on mobile devices, and can be customized to match your style in seconds.
+You'll love vex because it's tiny (`7.9kb` minified, `3.2kb` minified + gzipped), has a clear and simple API, works on mobile devices, and can be customized to match your style in seconds.

-vex2 is a fork of the original [vex repository](https://github.com/HubSpot/vex) that is smaller in size, more modular, and has zero dependencies.
+vex2 is a fork of the original [vex repository](https://github.com/HubSpot/vex) that is smaller in size, more modular, and has zero external dependencies.

 #### Browser support

+vex2 will run in any ES5-compatible environment, and includes polyfills for `classList` and `Object.assign`.

+This means the following browsers should work:
-- IE9+ (untested)
+- IE 9+
-- Firefox 47+ (need to determine earliest supported version)
+- Firefox 21+
-- Chrome 51+ (need to determine earliest supported version)
+- Chrome 23+
-- Safari (untested)
+- Safari 6+
-- Opera 38+ (need to determine earliest supported version)
+- Opera 15+

 #### Features
-- Tiny footprint and zero dependencies
+- Tiny footprint and zero external dependencies
 - Looks and behaves great on mobile devices
 - Easily configurable animations which are smooth as butter
 - Open multiple dialogs and close them individually or all at once